Furkanzmc/cppnorth-2024-shoulders-we-stand-on/pages/act-2.md

 - **Distributed Programming**

 <!--
-- As McCarthy was pioneering the field of artificial intelligence and creating Lisp,
-- Dijkstra was developing fundamental principles for ensuring that algorithms, in general, were efficient and correct.
-- Dijkstra's emphasis on algorithmic efficiency and software reliability provided a strong foundation for various areas of computer science

 - **Dijkstra's Algorithm**: Introduced for shortest paths, fundamental in network routing, GIS, and optimization.
 - **Structured Programming**: Advocated for principles leading to reliable and maintainable software.
   - “A Case against the GO TO Statement”